odkr/sucgi/docs/build.md

 ```

 indicates that the configuration macro USER_DIR expands to a string
-that is shorter than two bytes, that is, either not null-terminated
+that is shorter than two bytes, that is, is either not terminated at
-or the empty string.
+all or the empty string.

-### Object files/archives are recompiled even though the source did not change

-Try using another archiver.
-On most systems, *ar* is good enough:
+### Raising the number of groups suCGI can handle

+If the number of groups that a user is a member of exceeds the suCGI limit
+MAX_NGROUPS (see above), then CGI scripts of that user will only be run
+with the permissions of an arbitrary subset of those groups.

+The default limit can be overriden by either setting a higher limit
+in **config.h** or by using *configure*'s **-D** flag:

-    AR=ar ./configure
+    $ ./configure -DMAX_NGROUPS=65536
+    [...]
+    $ make
+    [...]
+    $ ./sucgi -C | grep -E ^MAX_NGROUPS=
+    65536

 [install.md]: install.md